purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/LSM6DSV-tips.md

  ## LSM6DSV hardware

-Make sure you are using correct chip.
-There are many LSM6 IMUs but only the **LSM6DSV** is the top model with the best performance.
+Make sure you are using a correct chip.
+There are many LSM6 family IMUs (example LSM6DSO, LSM6DSR) but only the **LSM6DSV** is the top model with the best performance.

 You need well designed trackers that follow LSM6DSV design specifications (many SlimeVR designs do not follow this).
 Recommended well tested designs: Cheesecake and Panda.
 Get [Panda Trackers](https://discord.gg/ZzgH7QkN7F).

+There are a few reports of faulty LSM6DSV IMU boards from some SlimeVR sellers but not enough data to confirm.
+It's possible to damage your IMU building DIY trackers.
+It's possible there are just bad DIY tracker designs for LSM6DSV.
+Main issues on tiny SlimeVR trackers that do not follow LSM6DSV design guidelines and place other componnents too close to the IMU sensor.

  ## Correct firmware

  Make sure you are using correct FW: [l0ud/sfusion](https://github.com/l0ud/SlimeVR-Tracker-ESP-BMI270/tree/sfusion).
 This FW is well tested on LSM6DSV and provides GREAT and CONSISTENT results.
 It has been merged with the main SlimeVR/main already, meaning it's very stable and performs consistent.

  There are many versions of sfusion, do not mistake them.
-Do not use kounocom/sfusion-tuned-mbe or any FW like that.
+Do not use kounocom/sfusion-tuned-mbe or any similar sfusion FWs.

- Do not use any of MBE firmwares, those are expirimentaly, have many bugs and do not provide consistent results.
+ Do not use any of MBE firmwares, those are expirimentaly, have many bugs and do not provide consistent results yet.

  ## Six sides calibration